climatic installation, 2018-2019

 in collaboration with Itamar Bergfreund & Bruce Yoder

 From a distance, the series of clouds, generated by a silvery machine-like sculpture, float over its surrounding and then slowly dissolve into thin air again.
-This seemingly natural phenomenon can be observed floating in a repetitive pattern – as if they encode a message.
+This seemingly natural phenomenon can be observed floating in repetitive patterns – as if they encode a message.
 Indeed, the formation of the clouds is programmed to conceal an algorithmic poem, coded into the winds.
-The air is used as an ephemeral storage medium, its information content dissolving over time.
-This serves as a metaphor for our modern societies: we are writing our stories into the atmosphere – both consciously and unconsciously – manifesting energy into tangible, albeit transient, forms.
+The air is used as an ephemeral storage medium, its meaning slowly dissolving over time.
+This serves as a metaphor for our modern societies: we are constantly writing our stories into the atmosphere – both consciously and unconsciously – manifesting energy into tangible, albeit transient, forms.

 Lukas Truniger, Itamar Bergfreund, Bruce Yoder

 <> Artistic direction & visual design: Lukas Truniger

 <> Scientific consulting: Bruce Yoder

 Adele Lin, Sophi Kravitz, Mat Pinner, Lukas Truniger